MAGMA-KROSS/Web-Development/Netflix clone/Readme.md

 # Netflix Clone

 This project is a simple Netflix clone made using HTML and CSS.
-It is a static website that mimics the layout and design of the Netflix homepage.
+It is a static website that mimics the layout and design of the Netflix homepage.[Visit My Website]([https://example.com](https://web-development-ausj.vercel.app/))

 ## Features